The Bandwidth Theorem in Sparse Graphs: Introduction

 \begin{theorem}[Bandwidth Theorem~\cite{bottcher2009proof}] For every $\gamma >0$, $\Delta \geq 2$, and $k\geq 1$, there exist $\beta>0$ and $n_0 \geq 1$ such that for every $n\geq n_0$ the following holds.
 If $G$ is a graph on $n$ vertices with minimum degree $\delta(G) \geq \left(\frac{k-1}{k}+\gamma\right)n$ and if $H$ is a $k$-colourable graph on $n$ vertices with maximum degree $\Delta(H) \leq \Delta$ and bandwidth at most $\beta n$, then $G$ contains a copy of $H$. \end{theorem}

-We remark that in contrast to the above mentioned earlier results for specific bounded degree spanning subgraphs the minimum degree condition in this theorem has an error term~$\gamma n$, but it is known that this cannot completely be omitted in this general statement.
+We remark that in contrast to the above mentioned earlier results for specific bounded degree spanning subgraphs the minimum degree condition in this theorem has an error term~$\gamma n$, and it is known that this cannot completely be omitted in this general statement.
 In that sense the minimum degree condition in Theorem~\ref{thm:bandwidth} is best-possible.
 It is also known that the bandwidth condition cannot be dropped completely (see~\cite{bottcher2009proof} for further explanations).
 Moreover, this condition does not limit the class of graphs under consideration unreasonably, because many interesting classes of graphs have sublinear bandwidth.
 Indeed, it was shown in \cite{bottcher2010bandwidth} that for bounded degree $n$-vertex graphs, restricting the bandwidth to $o(n)$ is equivalent to restricting the treewidth to $o(n)$ or forbidding linear sized expanding subgraphs, which implies that bounded degree planar graphs, or more generally classes of bounded degree graphs defined by forbidding some fixed minor have bandwidth $o(n)$.
 Generalisations of Theorem~\ref{thm:bandwidth} were obtained in~\cite{BoeHeiTar,BoeTarWue,KnoTre,Lee:degenerateBandwidth}.

 In this paper we are interested in the transference of Theorem~\ref{thm:bandwidth} to sparse graphs.
 Such transference results recently received much attention, including for example the breakthrough result on the transference of Tur\'an's theorem to random graphs by Conlon and Gowers~\cite{ConGow} and Schacht~\cite{Schacht}.
 The random graph model we shall consider here is the binomial random graph $G(n,p)$, which has $n$ vertices, and each pair of vertices forms an edge independently with probability $p$.
-The appearance of large or spanning subgraphs of $G(n,p)$ was studied since the early days of probabilistic combinatorics and by now many important results were obtained.
-Gems include the Johansson--Kahn--Vu theorem~\cite{JohKahVu} which determines the threshold for $G(n,p)$ to contain an $F$-factor whenever $F$ is strictly balanced (as is the case, for example, when $F$ is a clique), and the theorem of Riordan~\cite{Riordan} which gives a very good, and in many cases tight, upper bound on the threshold for $G(n,p)$ to contain a general spanning graph~$H$.
+We shall study the asymptotic appearance of spanning subgraphs~$H_n$ in~$G(n,p)$ under adversarial edge deletions.
+We denote the sequence of graphs we consider by $H=(H_n)$, and, abusing notation slightly also often write~$H$ for the graph~$H_n$, when it is clear from the context what~$n$ is.